armanarifabdulrahim/Categorize_Unseen_Articles/README.md

 ## Results

-    - The Classification Report showed an accuracy of around 91% with an a range of F1 score between 0.88 to 0.96.
+    - The Classification Report showed an accuracy of around 91% with a range of F1 score between 0.88 to 0.96.
 This model did an okay job of classifiying texts.

 <p align="center"><img src = "Resources/classification_report2.PNG"></p>